 Gruppo Campari's Bottling Facility, Kentucky, United States of America

-Gruppo Campari announced the construction of a new packaging and bottling facility in the US for its Wild Turkey and other reputed alcoholic beverage brands, such as SKYY vodka.
+Gruppo Campari completed construction of a new packaging and bottling facility in the US for its Wild Turkey and other reputed alcoholic beverage brands, such as SKYY vodka.
 Gruppo Campari is an affiliate of beverage company Davide Campari-Milano.

-The 125,000 square feet plant will be located in Lawrenceburg, in the state of Kentucky.
-It will have initial production capacity of four million nine-litre cases per annum.
-It will have packaging and bottling facilities for all of the distilled spirit brands being marketed by the company in the US.
+The 145,000ft² plant is located in Lawrenceburg, in the state of Kentucky.
+It has an initial production capacity of four million nine-litre cases per annum.
+It has packaging and bottling facilities for all of the distilled spirit brands being marketed by the company in the US.

-The plant's construction began in March 2012 and is expected to be completed in 2013.
-The project is estimated to cost $44m.
-It is expected to create 62 jobs.
+The plant's construction began in March 2012 and was completed in September 2013.
+The project cost $44m and created more than 60 jobs.

-Gruppo Campari undertook the expansion as the company has been witnessing strong demand for Wild Turkey and SKYY vodka in the US, Australia, Canada and Japan.
+Gruppo Campari undertook the expansion as the company witnessed strong demand for Wild Turkey and SKYY vodka in the US, Australia, Canada and Japan.
 The company sells more than a million nine-litre cases of Wild Turkey per annum through its subsidiary Campari America.

 The Wild Turkey brand was earlier owned by Pernod Ricard.
 Gruppo Campari acquired the brand in 2009.
 The brand was launched more than 150 years ago and has a rich heritage.